 Payouts from a Defined Benefit plan may be in two forms:

 While most pension plans are secure and well managed, they are not completely bulletproof.
 Defined Benefit plans are of special concern because if the company or governmental entity goes bankrupt, future benefit payouts may be reduced or lost entirely (for a painful history lesson, Google "Enron pension funds").

-Private company Defined Benefit plans are at least partially protected by the Pension Benefit Guarantee Corporation (PBGC), which was created by ERISA (the Employee Retirement Income Security Act).
+Private company Defined Benefit plans are at least partially protected by the Pension Benefit Guaranty Corporation (PBGC), which was created by the Employee Retirement Income Security Act (ERISA).
 Public pension plans are usually guaranteed by state law (and perhaps state constitution); however, with huge funding shortfalls, these are increasingly under fire.